DuPage County Juvenile Crimes Attorney

 What Illinois Law Says

-Children tried as juveniles have most of the same rights as adults would have, including the right to be represented by an attorney, to remain silent, and to cross-examine witnesses; and their guilt must be proven beyond a reasonable doubt.
-In some situations, a juvenile may be tried as an adult, in the criminal courthouse of that county, with adult courtroom procedures and penalties.
-Juvenile court records are sealed and not open to employers, colleges and the general public.
+Children tried as juveniles have most of the same rights as adults would have, including the right to be represented by an attorney, to remain silent, and to cross-examine witnesses, and their guilt must be proven beyond a reasonable doubt.
+In some situations, a juvenile may be tried as an adult in the criminal courthouse of that county, with adult courtroom procedures and penalties.
+Juvenile court records are sealed and not open to employers, colleges, and the general public.

 The Juvenile Justice Process

-Juvenile Punishment In Illinois
+Juvenile Punishment in Illinois

 Juveniles found guilty may receive court supervision, probation, or a sentence to serve time in a juvenile correctional facility.
-Alternatives to incarceration include home electronic monitoring, removal from the home and juvenile boot camp.
+Alternatives to incarceration include home electronic monitoring, removal from the home, and juvenile boot camp.

 If there is no separate facility for juveniles, they may be housed with adults as long as they are kept separate from adult inmates with a sight and sound barrier.
 Convictions can result in a permanent record, affecting education and career opportunities.

-In less serious cases, there are also non-incarceration options for juveniles, such as counseling, community service, fines and electronic monitoring.
+In less serious cases, there are also non-incarceration options for juveniles, such as counseling, community service, fines, and electronic monitoring.
 Additional punishments include suspension of driving licenses and loss of the right to get a Firearm Owner’s Identification Card (FOID) and Concealed Carry License (CCL).

 Attorney Marc Wolfe